PixelDog/kmsapi/README.md

    a virtual host and edt /etc/hosts as needed if running locally.

 4) Note #2: The DB is set up for a sample I created for a company using sample credentials.
-It is very valid, but when you are creating your own database, models, views, and controllers, you need to provide a database in Config/_config.php.
+It is very valid, but when you are creating your own database, models, views, and controllers, you need to provide a database and cedentials in
+   Config/_config.php.